RWeigelt/EmarooCustomActions/FAQ.md

 What is a custom action?
 ------------------------

-A custom action is call to an executable of your choice, with information about the currently selected file or directory.
+A custom action calls an executable of your choice, with information about the currently selected file or directory.

 You execute a custom action by clicking one of the buttons at the bottom of the list of most recently used item, pressing a Ctrl+_number_ hotkey or opening the context menu on a list item.